How to bullet journal: what is a bullet journal and where to start?

 We're in love with Papier's stunning range of bullet journals, which all have illustrated or patterned covers.
 We particularly love this palm fronds design!
 They can be personalised, so they would make a wonderful Christmas gift or birthday present.
 These beautiful notebooks start from £16.99 for a soft cover or you can upgrade to a hard cover for £19.99.

 Leuchtturm1917 journals are perfect for bullet journalling.
 They have dotted pages and come in a variety of lovely colours – like this gorgeous Nordic Blue shade from Waterstones.
-They have a hardy, durable cover so the journal won’t get damaged if you decide to take it out and about with you.
+They have a hardy, durable cover so the journal won't get damaged if you decide to take it out and about with you.
+Check out our best notebooks for 2022 for more options.

 Looking for a more affordable bullet journal?
 If you don't want to shell out for a Leuchtturm, then we'd recommend opting for a journal from Paperchase's Agenzio range.
 It has dotted paper, a sturdy cover and a nice selection of colours.
 They have smaller sizes too – ideal for slipping into a pocket or bag when you're on the move.